HL7/fhir-medmorph/input/pagecontent/usecases.md

 * Step P2: The HDEA queries the Knowledge Artifact Repository for the appropriate artifact.

-Note: Step P2 could be a result of a out of band notification (e.g., email/sms) that something has changed or it could be a response to a subscription notification.
+Note: Step P2 could be a result of an out of band notification (e.g., email/sms) that something has changed, or it could be a response to a subscription notification.

 * Step P3: The HDEA receives the knowledge artifact in response to the query in Step P2.

 * Step P4: The HDEA subscribes to topics in the Data Source based on the metadata received in Step P3 for reporting.
-.

 <br>